codebyaddro/codebyaddro/README.md

 role: Software Developer

 location: Bangladesh 🇧🇩
-education: Diploma in Computer Science & Technology
+education: Diploma in Computer Science

 about:
   passionate_about: